Steps On How To Grow Hot Thai Chili Pepper in a Container (Guide)

 A 6-gallon container is an ideal size to grow a single Thai chili pepper after transplanting it from its starting cell.

-So, since the Thai chili pepper plant grows around 15 – 20 inches tall or more, 6-gallon containers can get the job done.
+So, since the Thai chili pepper plant grows around 15–20 inches tall or more, 6-gallon containers can get the job done.

 Your container can be much larger if you don’t have a 5-gallon size.

-For people who rather plant chili in the natural soil, just ensure that you mulch around the plant root and apply the fertilizer once per month.
+For people who would rather plant chili in the natural soil, just ensure that you mulch around the plant root and apply the fertilizer once per month.

-By adding a little fertilizer to the chili pepper plant root will boost and supply all the sufficient nutrients the plant needs to grow healthily.
+Adding a little fertilizer to the chili pepper plant root will boost and supply all the sufficient nutrients the plant needs to grow healthily.

-Fertilizers To Use:
+Fertilizers to Use:

-1. Tomato Fertilizers
+- Tomato Fertilizers

-2. Other Regular Vegetable plant Fertilizers
+- Other Regular Vegetable plant Fertilizers

 How To Get Rid Of Whiteflies On The Chili Plant Leaves

-The number one way to get rid of Whiteflies is to use plant pesticides such as.
+The number one way to get rid of whiteflies is to use plant pesticides, such as.

 Chili peppers usually produce more peppers in warm to moderate climates.

-When Is The Right Time To Harvest Thai Chili Pepper?
+When Is the Right Time To Harvest Thai Chili Pepper?

 When Thai chili peppers turn red in color, they build up more heat and can be extremely hotter than their greener state.